-This project rely on the strong collaboration with different groups of excellent biologists G. Cavalli, P. Meister, A. Verdel, S. Khochbin..., international leaders in their field; my objective is, in a joint work with Daniel Jost (TIMC-IMAG Grenoble), Ralf Everaers (Lab.
-Physique ENSL) and our curent (Noelle Haddad) and future students at the ENS de Lyon, with A. Rosa in Trieste (https://sites.google.com/site/angelosissa/), P. Carrivain and the future post-docs and PhD students to combine our theoretical and numerical skills in order to provide original multiscale theoretical modelling of the regulation of epigenome assembly and folding.
+This project rely on the strong collaboration with different groups of biologists G. Cavalli, P. Meister, S. Khochbin..., international leaders in their field; my objective is, in a joint work with Daniel Jost (TIMC-IMAG Grenoble), Ralf Everaers (Lab.
+Physique ENSL), A. Rosa in Trieste (https://sites.google.com/site/angelosissa/), P. Carrivain and the future post-docs and PhD students to combine our theoretical and numerical skills in order to provide original multi-scale theoretical modelling of the regulation of epigenome assembly and folding.
 I propose to carry out this project in the Laboratory of Physics of "ENS de Lyon".
-My objective is to work on developing our "uhlocalized" computational biology group with D. Jost ("Physics of epigenome regulation") to explore topics related to epigenetic gene regulation in various systems in both multicellular and uncellular organisms; in particular to explore cellular adaptation of microorganisms by deciphering how epigenome participate to these strategies of short and long-term (evolution) adaptation in microbial communities in their natural fluctuating environment?
+My objective is first to work on developing our "non-localized" computational biology group with D. Jost ("Physics of epigenome regulation") to explore topics related to epigenetic gene regulation in various systems in both multicellular and unicellular organisms.
+At the ENS de Lyon, I am currently collaborating with Gael Yvert from the LBMC on topics related to nucleosome positioning and evolutionnary drifts in Yeast; future collaborations with François Roudier from the RDP concerning evolutionnary drifts the set up of a new structure hosted at the Centre Blaise Pascal et ENS de Lyon, called "Atelier